X (The Driver Era album): Critical reception

 X received generally positive reviews from music critics.
 Kelly McCafferty Dorogy, writing for Atwood Magazine, described the album as "a graduation from their early years in the mega pop group R5", finding the group's blending of soul, funk, pop, and rock genres as providing depth to each track.
 Honor Cockroft of The London Centrist compared the album to an "at-home concert", praising Rocky's production and Ross's vocal talent.

 Track listing

+All tracks are produced by Rocky Lynch, except where noted.